-Each independently weighed analyte/IS mixture (a minimum of two samples) should be measured at least three times in the NMR system.
+Each independently weighed analyte/IS mixture should be measured at least three times in the NMR system.
 Independent measurements for a particular sample mixture should be non-continuous, where the tube is removed and the measurement process (tuning, locking, shimming) repeated each time for each sample.